petereast/cryptography/two/README.md

 - [ ] Create a function to generate a random list of cubic numbers.
 - [ ] Create a set of functions to apply transformations to those cubes.
 - [ ] Do all of this while bearing in mind the massive tax this could potentially have on the system memory.
-- [ ] Find a way to reorder a list in a way which is recoverable. (and a way which is better than my current way)
+- [ ] Write an algorithm to reorder a list based on a key.